open-simulation-platform/libcosim/README.md

 * Add the OSP Conan repository as a remote:

        conan remote add osp https://osp.jfrog.io/artifactory/api/conan/local
-* As our repository has enabled revision support you must set the envorinmental variable `CONAN_REVISIONS_ENABLED=1`
+* Package revisions must be enabled.
+See [How to activate the revisions].
 * Include libcosim as a requirement in your conanfile
 * Run `conan install` to aquire the libcosim package